jacktswallow/stable-diffusion-discord-bot/README.md

     2. Ensure you are logged in to your Discord account
     3. Click 'New Application'
     4. Name the bot and click 'Create'
-    5. Go to the 'Bot' tab and click 'Add Bot'
+    5. Go to the 'Bot' tab and click 'Add Bot' or 'Reset Token'
     6. Copy the token.
 Treat this like a password, do not share it with anyone.
     7. Open the '.env.example' file in the root directory of the project
     8. Paste the token into the 'BOT_TOKEN' field and save the file